US STOCKS-Oil drags on Dow, S&P; Nasdaq boosted by Applied Materials

 By Tanya Agrawal

-Aug 19 (Reuters) - The Dow Jones and S&P 500 were lower on Friday afternoon, pulled down by energy stocks as oil prices dropped, while the Nasdaq was little changed as Applied Materials boost technology stocks.
+Aug 19 (Reuters) - The Dow Jones and S&P 500 were lower on Friday morning, pulled down by energy stocks as oil prices dropped and by financial shares as investors again focus on the timing of the next rate hike.

-Applied Materials rose 7.3 percent after the chip equipment maker gave a strong current-quarter profit forecast.
-That helped the technology index inch up 0.21 percent, making it one of only two of the 10 major S&P sectors that were higher.
+The Nasdaq was flat as Applied Materials led technology stocks higher.
+The stock rose 7 percent after the chip equipment maker's current-quarter profit forecast beat analysts' expectations.

-Investors, mulling about when the Federal Reserve will raise interest rates next, were also cagey ahead of next week's meeting of global central bankers in Jackson Hole, Wyoming where Fed Chair Janet Yellen is likely to cement expectations for a slow pace of rate increases.
+Investors were also cagey ahead of next week's meeting of central bankers from around the world in Jackson Hole, Wyoming, where Federal Reserve Chair Janet Yellen is likely to cement expectations for a slow pace of rate increases.

 "The market is taking a bit of breather right now and consolidating after the gains we've recently seen," said Dave Donabedian, chief investment officer of Atlantic Trust in Boston.